If you’re looking for my formal bio, you’ll have to scroll down to the bottom of the page. But if you want my real story… the real me… here it is…

 Call me “Type A,” “O.C.D.” or a “Control Freak,” but when it comes to taking control of your work day, these are the qualities you might want on your side if you’re feeling disorganized and unproductive.

 And your particular obstacles that prevent you from reaching peak productivity might be new for you or they may be life-long challenges.
 I congratulate you as you seek and find helpful strategies from my teachings, or the teachings of any other expert out there, in order to improve your personal or professional life.
 It’s in this openness to improvement that we learn the most about ourselves, our potential and our ability to change not only our lives, but the lives of many others .

 For me, to be organized and highly productive is natural… it’s my gift.
 And I’m here to share it – to teach motivated professionals just like you how to clear the way and unleash the power of your most productive work day .

 Here’s to your productivity and success!

-Leslie Shreve has been helping business owners, executives and entrepreneurs unleash the power of their most productive work day since 2003 .
-Her clients are able to gain more clarity and control every day, so they can enjoy more freedom, focus and success.
+Leslie Shreve has been teaching business owners, executives and motivated professionals unleash the power of their most productive work day since 2003 .
+Her clients say they are able to gain more clarity, confidence and control every day and, as a result, they enjoy more time, freedom, focus, progress and success.

-Leslie is a productivity expert and creator of Taskology™ – The Science of Getting Things Done.
-It’s a system which teaches highly motivated professionals simple, logical and easy-to-use strategies for managing tasks, time, e-mail, paper, files, electronic documents and more.
-In particular, Leslie specializes in teaching professionals how to maximize Microsoft Outlook® so they can get more accomplished in less time with less stress.
+Leslie is a productivity expert and the creator of Taskology® The Science of Getting Things Done.
+It’s a system that teaches simple, logical and easy-to-use strategies for maximizing your entire work day including best management of tasks, time, e-mail, paper and more.
+Clients previously frustrated or overwhelmed with too much to do, not enough time and way too much e-mail now claim to have a secret – a new system they can use to take charge of their work day and get more accomplished with less stress.

-To schedule a media interview, or to learn more about how Leslie can help you CRUISE through your work day productively and stress free, e-mail Leslie@ProductiveDay.com .
+To schedule a media interview with Leslie or to learn more about how you can take charge of your work day and make greater progress with less stress, e-mail email@example.com.